pcrumley/tristanAutomater/tristanSim.md

-TristanSim is an object that exposes an API to access *tristan-MP* simulations.
+TristanSim is an object relational mapping (ORM) that exposes an API to access *tristan-MP* simulations.
 All of the data attributes are lazily evaluated.
 The first time you access it the attributes are loaded from the disk, but the next time it is cached.

 ## Code structure & implementation